shaitarAn/negations/README.md

 ElementTree does not allow to access a parent node!

 __try_this.py__: Attempt to do the job with lxml instead of ElementTree. lxml has an attribute .getparent() and also elem.getroottree().getpath(elem) This allows to account for all negation_structures in a sentence.

+PROBLEM: .getroot() uses actual file as a root.
+I cannot find a way to use sentence node as a root.